WeblateOrg/weblate/docs/user/checks.rst

 XML markup
 ~~~~~~~~~~

+*XML tags in translation do not match source*

 This usually means the resulting output will look different.
 In most cases this is
 not a desired result from changing the translation, but occasionally it is.